Pull Request Template

 ## Checklist:

-- [ ] My code follows the coding style of this project
+- [ ] My code follows the style of this project

 - [ ] I have tested my code myself

-- [ ] I have updated the relevant documentation
+- [ ] I have updated the corresponding documentation

 - [ ] I have updated the corresponding changelog as needed

-Additional information related to this Pull Request can be added here. -
+Add any additional notes related to this Pull Request here.

 Using the Template:

-Once you've created the template, GitCode will automatically fill the template content into the PR description box when contributors create a Pull Request.
-Contributors should fill in all relevant information based on the template prompts.
+Once you have created the template, GitCode will automatically fill your template content into the PR description box when contributors create a Pull Request.
+Contributors should fill in all relevant information according to the template's prompts.

 Introduction to Front-matter

-Currently, we support the following markdown front-matter configurations:
+We currently support the following types of markdown front-matter configurations:

 Field | Description | Notes |